 Dormitory reservations may be submitted after formal acceptance for admission into the college.
-Dormitory reservations may be submitted after formal acceptance for admission into the college.
 The dormitory fee is due with the reservation application.
 This fee is refundable only if the dorms are full when the reservation application is received.
 Any room damages and fines attributed to the student will be billed separately.